nicholaswmin/dom/README.md

 ## Why these 3 methods?

-They're the ones *we* commonly use 80% of the time when writing small example HTMLs.
+They're the ones *we* commonly use 80% of the time when writing  demo HTMLs for WebComponents.

-If I were to keep adding I might as well just use jQuery.
+If I were to keep adding, I might as well just use jQuery or an actual MVC framework.

-The source is tiny and can be modified very easily if you need to but dooing so kinda misses the point.
+The source is tiny and can be modified very easily if you need to but doing so probably misses the point.

 [demo/sandbox][website]